remix-run/remix-website/data/posts/css-bundling-in-remix.md

 This is sometimes leveraged by component libraries that want to ship plain CSS files (e.g. [React Spectrum](https://react-spectrum.adobe.com/react-spectrum/index.html)) while allowing bundlers to exclude CSS from unused components.

-In Remix v2, once CSS bundling has been set up in your project, CSS side-effect imports like this are now supported automatically.
+Once CSS bundling has been set up in your project, CSS side-effect imports like this are now supported automatically.

 ```css
 /* Button.css */